 The above linear stability analysis is applicable only when quantum fluctuations are small.
 However, in many open quantum systems, quantum fluctuations can be significant and may drive the system away from the steady state predicted by mean-field theory.
 To account for this effect, we extend the mean-field equations by incorporating quantum fluctuations through higher-order cumulants~\cite{Barquilla2020, Leymann2014,plankensteiner2022}.
 Formally, cumulants are defined via the generating function $\langle e^{\sum_{l} \eta_l \hat{o}_l}\rangle$ as

-where $n \equiv n_1+n_2+\cdots$ denotes the order of the cumulant, and $\hat{o}_i$ can be any operator of the bosonic mode or the spin~\cite{Kubo1962}.
+where $n \equiv n_1+n_2+\cdots$ denotes the order of the cumulant and $\hat{o}_i$ can be any operator of the bosonic mode or the spin~\cite{Kubo1962}.
 Higher-order cumulants ($n\geq2$) capture deviations from mean-field theory due to quantum fluctuations.
-From Eq. \eqref{eq:DRM}, one can derive a hierarchy of equations for these cumulants, where the lower order cumulants couple with the higher order ones.
-To make the equations tractable, we truncate the hierarchy at a given order by neglecting all higher-order cumulants.
-See Appendix~\ref{sec:CEM-app} for details.
+From Eq. \eqref{eq:DRM} one can derive a hierarchy of equations for these cumulants, where the lower-order cumulants couple with the higher-order ones.
+To make the equations tractable, we truncate the hierarchy at a given order by neglecting all higher-order cumulants (see Appendix~\ref{sec:CEM-app} for details).

-In Fig.~\ref{fig:cumulant}, we present the steady state value of $\langle \hat{x}^n\rangle_c$ obtained by solving the steady-state equations of cumulants up to $6$-th order around the the mean-field solution after neglecting $7$-th and higher order cumulants.
+In Fig.~\ref{fig:cumulant} we present the steady state value of $\langle \hat{x}^n\rangle_c$ obtained by solving the steady-state equations of cumulants up to sixth order around the mean-field solution after neglecting seventh and higher-order cumulants.
 In the NP, higher-order cumulants converge rapidly, confirming that higher-order fluctuations are negligible.
 This indicates that the linear stability analysis is reliable in this phase.
 In contrast, high-order cumulants in the parity-breaking solution diverge with the expansion order $n$ in the SMP.
 Such divergence indicates the presence of strong quantum fluctuations in the SMP, rendering the linear stability analysis unreliable in this regime.
-Our exact simulations further demonstrate that these quantum fluctuations, arising both from the intrinsic quantum fluctuation (which vanishes in the thermodynamic limit) and the spin relaxation process (which persists as long as $\gamma\neq0$), leads to the metastability of the parity-breaking solutions.
+Our exact simulations further demonstrate that these quantum fluctuations, arising from both the intrinsic quantum fluctuation (which vanishes in the thermodynamic limit) and the spin relaxation process (which persists as long as $\gamma\neq0$), lead to the metastability of the parity-breaking solutions.